 How do I keep my dog mentally stimulated?

 One way to keep your dog stimulated is by taking them on multiple walks each day instead of just letting them sniff around in the backyard so they can explore and play.
 You can also work on training exercises as soon as you get home.
 Changing up what type of activities you do with your dog can be helpful as well.
 Instead of just playing tug-of-war or fetch, try introducing rewarding games like an obstacle course, or getting them to sniff out hidden treats or toys.

 It’s also a good idea to give your dog some quiet time inside throughout the day.
-Providing enrichment toys like Kongs or puzzle feeders in a separate room can give them time to unwind and cool down.
+Providing enrichment activities like Kong-filled treats or a DIY cereal box treat dispenser can give them time to unwind and cool down.